 - Mod menu overlay.

-A small in-game toggle gives quick access to the modded options without leaving the session.
+A small in-game toggle gives you quick access to the modded options without leaving the session.

 - No purchase prompts, no ads.

-Store screens, bundled-currency offers, reward-video prompts, and banner interstitials are removed.
+Store screens, bundled-currency offers, reward-video prompts, and banner interstitials are all stripped out.

 How to install

 The install follows the standard Android sideload flow.
-The download itself is large because the APK ships with the OBB asset bundle inside it, so use a Wi-Fi connection.
+The download is large because the APK ships with the OBB asset bundle baked inside it, so stick to Wi-Fi.

 - Download the APK file

 Tap the button on this page.
-The 2 GB file lands in your default Downloads folder; allow a few minutes on Wi-Fi.
+The 2 GB file lands in your default Downloads folder, so give it a few minutes on Wi-Fi.

 - Allow installs from this source